 Border Animal Rescue

-We’ve just received a grant from the Greater Sierra Vista Kennel Club to help us spay and neuter the dogs in our community!
+The Greater Sierra Vista Kennel Club is helping us spay and neuter the dogs in our community!
 We are so grateful for GSVKC’s continued support of our work and all the loving pet families out there.
-We’ll make an announcement soon when we can take applications and schedule surgeries for your furry doggie friends.
+Please email us to get an application for low-cost spay/neuter and we can schedule surgery for your furry doggie friend.

 Click HERE to visit the Greater Sierra Vista Kennel Club's website.